4.14. GUI Automation¶

 sim.control(func=automated, args=(sim,))

-Applying camera properties at startup is possible using the initial_camera
+Applying camera properties at startup is possible using the initial_camera parameter of the TraceGUI class.

-This parameter is a dictionary that can include all possible parameters of function TraceGUI.set_camera
+This parameter is a dictionary that can include all possible parameters of function TraceGUI.set_camera.

 sim = TraceGUI(RT, initial_camera=dict(direction=[0, 1, 0], roll=45))